Premise. 60 Seconds. Go.

 This page traces my “round the world” itinerary, showing you where I am currently and where I’ve been.
 Blog posts written about visited destinations are linked here and are searchable by country.

 Travel bloggers typically list their favorite resources but fail to tell you when they actually implement them themselves.
 This page is updated as and when I use each booking resource and details exactly what they were used for on the current journey.
-I sound like a parrot butttt – the launch of this page coincides with the commencement of the journey on Nov 15!
+The launch of this page is slated for Dec 15.

 Don’t much care about the journey itself and just want destination inspiration and stories?
 No worries, this page lets you browse every post ever written (even those dating back to the pre-Travel Dispatch era).